 Our basic research studies focus on physiological and pathophysiological

-regulation of novel molecules important in energy homeostasis, diabetes,
+regulation of novel molecules important in energy homeostasis, obesity, NASH, and diabetes,

 and obesity, as well as complications of the latter including